Jelly-RDF/pyjelly/docs/getting-started.md

 {{ code_example('rdflib/05_parse_flat.py') }}

-`parse_jelly_flat` returns a generator of stream events (i.e., statements parsed).
-This allows you to efficiently process the file triple-by-triple and build custom aggregations from the stream.
+This case allows you to efficiently process the file triple-by-triple and build custom aggregations from the stream.

 ### Serializing a stream of graphs

-If you have a generator object containing graphs, you can easily serialize it into the Jelly format, like in the following example:
+If you have a generator object containing graphs, you can easily serialize it into the Jelly format:

 {{ code_example('rdflib/06_serialize_grouped.py')}}

-This method allows for transmitting logically grouped data, preserving their original division.
+Allowing for transmitting logically grouped data.
 For more precise control over frame serialization you can use [lower-level API](api.md)

 ### Serializing a stream of statements

-If you have a generator object containing statements, you can easily serialize it into the Jelly format, like in the following example:
+If you have a generator object containing statements, you can easily serialize it into the Jelly format:

 {{ code_example('rdflib/07_serialize_flat.py')}}

-The flat method transmits the data as a continuous sequence of individual statements (i.e., triples or quads), keeping its the simplicity and order.
+The flat method transmits the data as a continuous sequence of statements, keeping it simple.
 For more precise control over frame serialization you can use [lower-level API](api.md)

-### Serializing a stream of graphs

-If you have a generator object containing graphs, you can easily serialize it into the Jelly format, like in the following example:

-{{ code_example('rdflib/06_serialize_grouped.py')}}

-This method allows for transmitting logically grouped data, preserving their original division.
-For more precise control over frame serialization you can use [lower-level API](api.md)

 ### File extension support

-You can generally omit the `format="jelly"` parameter if the file ends in `.jelly` – RDFLib will auto-detect the format:
+RDFLib will auto-detect the format, so its not always necessary to pass `format="jelly"` parameter:

 {{ code_example('rdflib/03_parse_autodetect.py') }}